 Young people wishing to live in the Supported Accommodation must attend an interview and assessment.
-These are usually arranged for the early afternoon and are carried out by a Hostel Worker and another member of the Supported Accommodation staff.
+These are usually arranged for the early afternoon and are carried out by a Housing Worker and another member of staff.

 Interviews and assessments last from half an hour to an hour depending on the needs of the young person.
-Hostel Workers assist with assessments which help to understand the needs of the young person in regards to support, their background and any personal issues they may have.
+Housing Workers assist with assessments, which help to understand the needs of the young person in regards to support, their background and any personal issues they may have.